rlintott/gba-mu/notes.md

         mark object as clean
 ```
 #### to render (do this once per frame):

 ```
 for each object from lowest to highest priority
     display object pixels on screen
 ```

+- render the each scanline at the end of the 1232 cycles one scan takes